 It is vital to remember why you use a resume.
 Your resume has a purpose, after all, and that purpose is to convey critical information to potential employers.
 That means that the document needs to be clear and presentable to readers.
 At the same time, however, it needs to be professional and serious.
 That’s important if you want people to take your application seriously.
 Resume color can impact that presentation if you don’t handle it with care.

-You can still use some design on your resume – but don’t get too creative.
+You can still use some design on your resume–just don’t get too creative.

 If you are intent on using resume color, these tips can help you to use those hues to your advantage: